In this video, you will make the hero look like it's jumping.

 It went through too many costumes.

-Change the number in the repeat loop to 5, or the number of jumping costumes.
+Change the number in the repeat loop to five, or the number of jumping costumes.

 Click and test again.